voldikss/vim-translator/README_EN.md

 A naive translate plugin for Vim/Neovim

-Supports floating window(for Neovim currently) and asynchronous run
+Supports floating window(for Neovim currently) and asynchronous running

 ## Screenshot